The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 - ensuring that the Company operates an appropriate corporate governance structure, in particular ensuring that CSR acts legally and responsibly on all matters and that the highest ethical standards are maintained;

-- approving CSR's risk management strategy and frameworks and monitoring their effectiveness;
+- approving CSR's risk tolerance, as well as CSR's risk management strategy and frameworks and monitoring their effectiveness;

 - considering the social, ethical and environmental impact of CSR's activities and monitoring compliance with CSR's sustainability policies and practices;

 - maintaining a constructive and ongoing relationship with the Australian Securities Exchange (ASX) and regulators, and approving policies regarding disclosure and communications with the market and shareholders; and

 - monitoring internal governance including delegated authorities, and monitoring resources available to senior executives.